hakuamesan/hakuamesan/README.md

 ### Hi there 👋, I'm Haku

-- 🌱 I’m currently learning Go and VueJS.
+- 🌱 Favorite languages are Go and Javascript/VueJS.
 - 🔭 I work with Vim, Debian/Alpine and PostgresQL/MongoDB/Sqlite